Stan Reents, PharmD

 "OBSTACLE COURSE".... or "TORTURE TEST?"

-Some of Tough Mudder's "obstacles" seem more like a torture test than a test of physical skills and endurance: jumping into a mud pit filled with ice cubes?...crawling under live wires that give you shocks?....These "obstacles" might seem that they would only appeal to Navy SEALs-wannabees, but, average weekend warriors are participating in races like this in droves: over 1.3 million people have participated in Tough Mudder races since it was launched in 2010.
+Some of Tough Mudder's "obstacles" seem more like a torture test than a test of physical skills and endurance: jumping into a mud pit filled with ice cubes?...running through live wires that give you shocks?....These "obstacles" might seem that they would only appeal to Navy SEAL-wannabees, but, average weekend warriors are participating in races like this in droves.

 MUD, SWEAT, and BEER EQUALS "FUN"